 Comatic aberrations are noticeable only at a focal length of 24 mm.
 When you stop after about f/8, the effect almost disappears.
 Astigmatism is not typical for this lens, and as the focal length increases, the coma almost completely disappears.

 NIKKOR Z 24-200mm f/4-6.3 VR for Video

-In the test above, I did not soften my gait, the shooting was carried out at a wide angle of 24 mm.
-Of course, the picture is not smooth, the results for such a stabilization system are quite expected.
+In the test above, I did not soften my gait; the shooting was carried out at a wide angle of 24 mm.
+Of course, the picture is not smooth; such a stabilization system results are pretty expected.

 Now let's look at the picture when shooting on the Weebil S Gimbal:

 In addition to mounting on a Steadicam, optical and matrix stabilization worked in this example.
 As a result, we observe a smooth and perfect picture.

 In addition, we are pleased with the satisfactory operation of optical and matrix stabilization in conjunction with the Steadicam.